neillturner/kitchen-ansible/README.md

 ## Test-Kitchen Ansiblespec

-By using kitchen-verifier-serverspec and the Runner ansiblespec_runner tests can be against multiple servers with multiple roles in the ansiblespec format.
+By using kitchen-verifier-serverspec and the Runner ansiblespec_runner tests can be run against multiple servers with multiple roles in the ansiblespec format.

 Serverspec uses ssh to communicate with the server to be tested and reads the ansible playbook and inventory files to determine the hosts to test and the roles for each host.

 See example [https://github.com/neillturner/ansible_repo](https://github.com/neillturner/ansible_repo)

 ### Example usage to create tomcat servers: